openenergymonitor/guide/source/setup/emontx.markdown

 - Up to 2x emonTx can be connected to a single emonPi *

 \* *More than 2x emonTx units can be connected to a single emonPi / emonBase with manual change of RF nodeID.
-This can be done in the factory, please leave note with your online store order*
+This can be done This can be done via [serial node ID config](https://community.openenergymonitor.org/t/emontx-emonth-configure-rf-settings-via-serial-released-fw-v2-6-v3-2/2064?u=glyn.hudson)*

 ![emontx](/images/setup/emontx.jpg)